 Following objectives will be studied:

-WT#1: Considering different SFC deployments and investigate the required coordination between the 5G Network and the Edge Hosting Environment for SFC processing.
+WT#1: Consider different SFC deployments and investigate the potential required coordination between the 5G Network and the Edge Hosting Environment for SFC processing.

 WT#2: Providing a definition of SFC policies for the 5G network with SFC capabilities to identify/detect/classify user plane traffic with enough granularities and steer the traffic to a chain of ordered service functions for SFC processing.